rnmapbox/maps/ios/install.md

 Then run `pod install` and rebuild your project.

+If you cannot use `use_frameworks!` for some reason, please see our workaround - https://github.com/react-native-mapbox-gl/maps/pull/714

 ## React-Native > `0.60.0`

 If you are using autolinking feature introduced in React-Native `0.60.0` you do not need any additional steps.